 Basics of Medicare Supplement Insurance

-The best time to buy a Medicare Supplement policy is when you’re first eligible
+The best time to buy a Medicare Supplement insurance plan is when you’re first eligible

-Insurance companies price their Medicare Supplement plans differently
+Insurance companies price their Medicare Supplement insurance plans differently

 - Community-rated/no-age-rated: The premium is not based on your age